langchain-ai/langserve/README.md

   locally (or call the HTTP API directly)
 - [LangServe Hub](https://github.com/langchain-ai/langchain/blob/master/templates/README.md)

+## ⚠️ LangGraph Compatibility

+LangServe is designed to primarily deploy simple Runnables and wok with well-known primitives in langchain-core.

+If you need a deployment option for LangGraph, you should instead be looking at [LangGraph Cloud (beta)](https://langchain-ai.github.io/langgraph/cloud/) which will be better suited for deploying LangGraph applications.

 ## Limitations

 - Client callbacks are not yet supported for events that originate on the server